Arts Portfolio FAQ

 What is an Arts Portfolio?

-An Arts Portfolio (formerly called the Arts Supplement) is a way for students to highlight their talents and accomplishments in the fine or performing arts.
-Stanford applicants with serious interest or background in musical performance, composition or conducting may choose to supplement their admission application with an audition in music.
+An Arts Portfolio (formerly called the Arts Supplement) is a way for students to highlight their talents and accomplishments in the arts.
+Stanford applicants with serious interest or background in musical performance, composition or conducting may choose to supplement their application for admission with an audition in music.
 Audition videos, compositional media, and supporting documents must be uploaded via the web from your application.
+After Stanford receives an application, the student is sent a link and instructions for uploading a portfolio within a few days.
 Recordings may reside on an external site such as YouTube or Vimeo, and can be submitted by posting a hyperlink to the online audition.
 Vocal, instrumental, and conducting files must be submitted in video format, and most show the student's face.
 No audio-only files will be accepted except for composition submissions.

 How many Arts Portfolios may I submit?

 You may submit one Arts Portfolio.
-We suggest that your Arts Portfolio in Music contain two or three short, contrasting pieces for less than a total of ten minutes.
-Please focus on one category only, and one area only within that category.
-Refrain from submitting multiple instruments or elements from multiple general categories.
-Instruments within the same brass or woodwind family with different pitches are OK.
+We suggest that your Arts Portfolio in Music contain two or three short, contrasting pieces.
+In general, portfolios should focus on one category only, and performance portfolios should focus on one area only within that category.
+Refrain from submitting multiple instruments or elements from multiple general genres.
+Instruments within the same brass or woodwind family in different pitches are OK.
 Different orchestral percussion instruments in the same Arts Portfolio would be considered usual.

 May I audition live as well as submit a supplement online?